PawelKusnierek/TibiaPal/README.md

-# TibiaPal
+# TibiaPal.com
 https://tibiapal.com/

 ## About the project
 TibiaPal is a website for players of an old school video game 'Tibia'.

+The site is intended to have a number of features to help with the day-to-day life of the players.
+Current features include:
-The site vastly simplifies dividing up in-game loot between all participating players by a simple copy and paste from the game's log.
+- 'TibiaLootSplit', which vastly simplifies dividing up in-game loot between all participating players by a simple copy and paste from the game's log.
 The output is displayed in such a format that the user can immediately copy it back into the game to ease the split.
+- Active house auctions, which make it easier to see at a glance how many active auctions there are on a particular world.
+This is convenient for worlds with a few active auctions (e.g Secura or Antice) where using the in-game tool is quite time consuming.

 The site currently has approximately 80k pageviews a month.